AlxHnr/chicken-builder/README.md

 ### chb-module

-This can be used is pretty much like a normal CHICKEN module.
+This is pretty much like a normal CHICKEN module.
 The difference is, that each chb-module is also a CHICKEN unit.
 The dependency generator will search your **src/** directory for chb-modules and generate rules to build them.
 The build process also ensures that all dependencies are handled properly, and takes care of \*.import.scm and \*.types files.
 Every chb-module will implicitly import chicken, scheme and chb-syntax.
 Chb-modules must be in the **src/** directory.
 The module's name must be the name of the file with its extension removed, and can't be named "main" or "chb-syntax".